huishenlab/biscuit/docs/pileup.md

 ### Helpful Flag Definitions

-A few flags that can be found in the VCF and are useful to understand are:
+The VCF header contains descriptions of all INFO and FORMAT flags contained within the VCF file.
+A few flags that are useful to understand are:

   - **DP:** raw number of reads covering that position
   - **CV:** strand-specific coverage on cytosine